James H. Schmitz

-James Henry Schmitz (October 15, 1911 – April 18, 1981) was an American science fiction writer born in Hamburg, Germany of American parents.
+James Henry Schmitz (October 15, 1911 – April 18, 1981) was a German-American science fiction writer.

-Life
+Early life

-Schmitz was educated at a Realgymnasium in Hamburg, and grew up speaking both English and German.
+Schmitz was born in Hamburg, Germany to American parents and was educated at a Realgymnasium in Hamburg, and grew up speaking both English and German.
 The family spent World War I in the United States, then returned to Germany.

+Education and early career

 Schmitz traveled to Chicago in 1930 to go to business school, then switched to a correspondence course in journalism.
 Unable to find a job because of the Great Depression, he returned to Germany to work with his father's company.
 Schmitz lived in various German cities, where he worked for the International Harvester Company, until his family left shortly before World War II broke out in Europe.

-During World War II, Schmitz served as an aerial photographer in the Pacific for the United States Army Air Forces.
-After the war, he and his brother-in-law managed a business which manufactured trailers until they ended the business in 1949.

-After the war, he made his home in California, where he lived until his death.

-Schmitz died of congestive lung failure in 1981 after a five-week stay in hospital in Los Angeles.
-He was survived by his wife, Betty Mae Chapman Schmitz.

-Writing
+Writing career

 Schmitz wrote mostly short stories, which sold chiefly to Galaxy Science Fiction and Astounding Science-Fiction (which later became Analog Science Fiction and Fact).
 Gale Biography in Context called him "a craftsmanlike writer who was a steady contributor to science fiction magazines for over 20 years."

 Schmitz is best known as a writer of "space opera", and for his strong female characters (such as Telzey Amberdon and Trigger Argee) who did not conform to the "damsel in distress" stereotype typical of science fiction of the time.

 His first published story was "Greenface", published in August 1943 in Unknown.

+His story "Second Night of Summer", published in Galaxy Science Fiction in December 1950, features the first instance of the term "hive mind" in science fiction.

 Most of his works are part of the "Hub" series and feature characters with telepathy.
 However, the novel that "is usually thought of as Schmitz's best work" is The Witches of Karres, concerning juvenile "witches" with genuine psi-powers and their escape from slavery.
 The Witches of Karres was nominated for a Hugo Award.
 In recent years, his novels and short stories have been republished by Baen Books, edited and with notes by Eric Flint.

 In an introductory essay comparing Schmitz with contemporary author A. E. van Vogt, Gardner Dozois wrote, "Although he lacked van Vogt's paranoid tension and ornately Byzantine plots, the late James H. Schmitz was considerably better at people than van Vogt was, crafting even his villains as complicated, psychologically complex, and non-stereotypical characters, full of surprising quirks and behaviors that you didn't see in a lot of other Space Adventure stuff."